azul3d/website/pages/doc/faq.md

 ## Can it be scripted?

-One of the key points of making games in Go is the easy syntax.
-You probably don't actually need a scripting language at all.
-With that being said, you could probably use some scripting language that can interact with Go to script games, yes.
+One of the key points of making games in Go is the _easy syntax_.
+You probably don't actually need a scripting language at all, _just script in Go instead_.
+With that being said, you could probably use some scripting language that can interact with Go to script games, of course.

 ## Where can I report bugs?